ghiliweld/writings/degenfi.md

 # degenerate finance
-crypto finance but ✨degenerate✨, scared money don't make no money after all.
+crypto finance but 😈degenerate😈, scared money don't make no money after all.

 this doc is for following new crazy trends in defi, and the new financial primitives being built on ethereum.